 The school takes parents/carers reporting bullying seriously.
 Parents are initially encouraged to refer their concerns to their class teacher, and more senior members of staff will be involved where appropriate.
 Parents/carers are encouraged to note details of the incident to share with the class teacher.
-A record of the incident and the agreed actions/response made at the meeting will be recorded by the school and added to the school's bullying incidents reports on 'My Concern'.
+A record of the incident and the agreed actions/response made at the meeting will be recorded by the school and added to the school's bullying incidents report form.
 The school will invest the time to further establish and record what happened by listening to the different perspectives of all those reportedly involved in the incident, including those of the person bullied, the person doing the bullying, and those that have witnessed the bullying.
 The school ensures that staff and parents/carers remain fully aware of the measures that have been put in place to prevent the occurrence of further incidents.
 Follow up appointments are made with parents/carers to share these agreed measures and to monitor their success in preventing further bullying.
-Furthermore, a member of the SLT will also check that parents are happy with the outcomes, and provide feedback to class teachers, as appropriate.